 - Once the plan is in place it only requires a few minutes in positioning the water supply tank, remembering to position it higher to allow gravity to work effectively.

 - Connect the larger supply hose to take the water to the irrigation area.

 - Connect the smaller tube to take the water to the growing area.

 - Install emitters at the required locations.

 Now it is possible to add the water and watch it work, a few tweaks may be needed to ensure complete efficiency before it can be left to do its job.

-Remember this is a gravity-fed device relying on natural forces to allow the water to move.
+Remember, this is a gravity-fed system device relies on natural forces to allow the water to move.
 Connecting this system to a mains water supply or adding a pump will force the drip emitters to be ejected by the pressure.